starsong-consulting/moco-ruby/README.md

 [![Gem Version](https://badge.fury.io/rb/moco-ruby.svg)](https://badge.fury.io/rb/moco-ruby)

 A Ruby Gem to interact with the [MOCO API](https://hundertzehn.github.io/mocoapp-api-docs/).
-This gem provides a modern, Ruby-esque interface (`MOCO::Client`) for interacting with the MOCO API V2.
+This gem provides a modern, Ruby-esque interface (`MOCO::Client`) for interacting with the MOCO API.

-**Note:** The legacy V1 API client (`MOCO::API`) is deprecated and will be removed in a future version.
-Please migrate to `MOCO::Client`.

 ## Installation